-Words that are mostly used in General English Words psychol can erms be used as millennium insight
+Words that are mostly used in General English Words that can be used as psychological terms millennium insight

 Example 2.
 Give the meanings (in English) of the following words and word combinations from the text "Balancing Work and Family" that you were reading in class.
 You will need to formulate your own definitions on the basis of the meanings of components of a given word or word combination.